 The Twelve Apostles.
-Popular attraction along the Great Ocean Road – natural rock stacks on the shore.
+Popular attraction along with the Great Ocean Road – natural rock stacks on the shore.

 Kakadu National Park.
 Massive, diverse national park in the Northern Territory (north Australia) with more than 2,000 plant species and various wildlife types.

 Uluṟu-Kata Tjuṯa National Park.
 A protected area located in Northern Territory.
 It hosts both Uluru and Kata Tjuta.
-Great for hiking, bird watching and nature photography.
+Great for hiking, bird watching, and nature photography.

 Port Jackson.
-Combination of waters of Sydney Harbour, Middle Harbour, North Harbour and the Lane Cove and Parramatta Rivers.
+Combination of waters of Sydney Harbour, Middle Harbour, North Harbour, and the Lane Cove and Parramatta Rivers.
 Offers many recreational activities, including Sydney to Hobart yacht race.

 Phillip Island.
-Just south of Melbourne, this island is a popular destination to watch famous penguin parade at sunset.
+Just south of Melbourne, this island is a popular destination to watch a famous penguin parade at sunset.

 Whitehaven Beach.
 A 7 km long, white sand beach located on Whitsunday Island, off the coast of Queensland.
 Perfect for swimming in its turquoise waters

 Cape Tribulation.
-Part of the Daintree National Park and Mount Sorrow, located in northeast Queensland, this is most popular Australia’s ecotourism destination.
+Part of the Daintree National Park and Mount Sorrow, located in northeast Queensland, this is the most popular Australia’s ecotourism destination.

 Skyrail Rainforest Cableway.
 A 7.5 km long, spectacular cable ride over the rainforest.
 Located north of Cairns, northeastern Australia.

 Freycinet National Park.
-Located on the east coast of Tasmania, large island off the coast south of Melbourne, this mountainous coastal national park is famous for white sandy beaches with campsites.
+Located on the east coast of Tasmania, a large island off the coast south of Melbourne, this mountainous coastal national park is famous for white sandy beaches with campsites.

 Royal Botanic Garden.
 Massive garden in Sydney, hosting many plant species and recreational areas.
-Famous for its rose garden, fernery and ‘Jurassic Jungle’ for children.
+Famous for its rose garden, fernery, and ‘Jurassic Jungle’ for children.

 Yarra River.
 Located in east-central Victoria, ending up in the Melbourne area.
 Offers boat cruises and trails.

 Kings Canyon.
-A canyon in the Australia’s Northern Territory, over 100 m deep.
+A canyon in Australia’s Northern Territory, over 100 m deep.
 Popular for camping and hiking trails.

 Green Island.
 An island with rainforest in the Cairns Region, Queensland.
-Popular for snorkeling and boat trips with glass bottom.
+Popular for snorkeling and boat trips with a glass bottom.

 Cradle Mountain.
 Part of Cradle Mountain-Lake St Clair National Park in Tasmania, this mountain is famous for hiking trails and amazing lake views.